kaltura/nginx-aggr-module/README.md

 * `type` - sets the type of the metric - `sum`/`max`, the default is `max`.
 * `input` - sets the name of the key in the input JSON, the default is `output_name`.
 * `default` - sets a default value for the metric, the default will be used if the metric does not appear in the input JSON.
+* `top` - number, include in the output only the events that have the top N values of the metric.
+If the provided number is negative, the output will include only the events that have the bottom N values of the metric.
+This property can be applied to one metric at the most.

 #### filter
 * **syntax**: `filter { ... }`